seilweiss/incredibles/README.md

 Contributions and PRs are welcome.

 We recommend joining the [Heavy Iron Modding Discord](https://discord.gg/dVbGFdYU6A) as most of our discussion about this project occurs there.
 It's also the best place to get help if you need it.
+Also check out the [GC/Wii Decompilation Discord](https://discord.gg/hKx3FJJgrV) for more general discussion and help.

 The [BFBB Decompilation project](https://github.com/bfbbdecomp/bfbb) also has some helpful [documentation](https://github.com/bfbbdecomp/bfbb/blob/master/docs/WalkthroughAndTips.md).